Canned Answers to Stale Objections

 Peter & Paul claims that no one possesses the authority to make the worship

 of God illegal.
-All they are asking is
+They are asking, or

-illegal and forbid them to the Catholic faithful.
+Roman rite illegal and forbid them to the Catholic faithful.
 Pope Benedict in the past has said that the

 pope does not possess such authority: